Young-ook/terraform-aws-fis/modules/bzt/README.md

     wait_time = between(0.100, 1.500)
 ```

-Then create a new terraform file, (e.g., main.tf) and write code as below to use blaze meter module.
+Then create a new terraform file, (e.g., main.tf) and write code as below to use your blazemeter module.

 main.tf
 ```